duckdb-wasm attempt

 OK, to figure out the result API I'm having to read [the tests](https://github.com/duckdb/duckdb-wasm/blob/dc65c71e5c19e2aa36a4f4d11ed3ccbc28a04bbf/packages/duckdb-wasm/test/table_test.ts):

-I _think_ the object that gets returned might be apache arrow `table` [object](https://arrow.apache.org/docs/js/)?
+I think the object that gets returned might be apache arrow table object?

 - but it seems to be a little bit different?